15 Oct 21

 "The Berlin E-Prix 2021 will be another important event for Formula E, as the highlight of our first season as the ABB FIA Formula E World Championship and our first event with public spectators since the beginning of the pandemic.
 Returning to a metropolis like Berlin with ticket-based fans in the stands is a great moment for Formula E."

-The live experience of a Formula E from the grandstands is tough to beat, with tickets now available on the Formula E website for the season-defining trip to Tempelhof.
+The live experience of the race from the grandstands is tough to beat, with tickets now available on the Formula E website for the season-defining trip to Tempelhof.

 A limited batch of up to 5,200 grandstand tickets are available on each race day, with requirements for entry dependent on a negative antigen rapid test - evidence of which must not be older than 24 hours - or official EU certificates for complete vaccination or recovery, which can be obtained via QR code or the CovPass app from the Robert Koch Institute.
 These must be presented on entry along with a passport or valid ID card.